Chart Color Schemes

 Caboolture lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by these data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
-By 2041, the suburb of Caboolture is forecasted to experience a significant population increase in the top quartile of national areas, with an expected expansion of 10,459 persons, reflecting a total increase of 26.9% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
+Looking ahead, significant population growth is forecasted for Caboolture.
+By 2041, the suburb's population is expected to increase by 10,489 persons, marking a total rise of 27.1% over the 17-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population